Visiting Artists

 Jim Kelly

-Visiting professor from our Boston campus's guitar department, Jim Kelly, visited Valencia and interacted with our students for a weeklong residency.
+Visiting professor from Berklee's Boston campus's guitar department, Jim Kelly, visited Valencia and interacted with our students for a week-long residency.

 Béla Fleck and Abigail Washburn